manwar/theweeklychallenge/content/blog/what-is-new-in-perl.md

 }
 ```

-I have only scratched the surface so far, may be in the post I will try to explore further enhancements.
+I have only scratched the surface so far, may be in the next post I will try to explore further enhancements.